discovered curve stitching in junior high school. This technique,

 Press, ISBN 978-7-03-020415-8).
 The rather nice cover is reproduced at

 the right.
-Click on it to view a larger version.
-Four of my
+(Click on this and following pictures to view a larger

 designs related to those in “Some Circular Designs” and “More